fbreton/Bladelogic/Generic/BlPackage/README.md

 - FILES: List of files, directories to remove (separated by space).
 If path start by . , then path is considered to be relative from DEPLOY_DIR
 - DEPLOY_DIR: Staging directory where content may have been deployed in previous stage, can be useless, depend of target and automation cycle.

+### ExtractZip-Unix

+This package is for unziping a zip archive.

+The package can be parameterized with the following properties:
+- ARCHIVE_FILE: Path of the zip file.
+If path start by . , then path is considered to be relative from DEPLOY_DIR
+- POST_PATH: Destination path where to unzip the file.
+If path start by . , then path is considered to be relative from DEPLOY_DIR
+- DEPLOY_DIR: Staging directory where content may have been deployed in previous stage, can be useless, depend of target and automation cycle.

 ## Windows